aws-amplify/docs/ios/storage.md

 ### Background Transfers

 All transfers performed by TransferUtility for iOS happen in the background using NSURLSession background sessions.
 Once a transfer is initiated, it will continue regardless of whether the initiating app moves to the foreground, moves to the background, is suspended, or is terminated by the system.
 Note that this doesn't apply when the app is force-closed.
 Transfers initiated by apps that are force-closed are terminated by the operating system at the NSURLSession level.
 For regular uploads and downloads, you will have to re-initiate the transfer.
-For multi-part uploads, the TransferUtility will resume automtatically and will continue the transfer.
+For multi-part uploads, the TransferUtility will resume automatically and will continue the transfer.

 To wake an app that is suspended or in the background when a transfer it has initiated is completed, implement the handleEventsForBackgroundURLSession method in the AppDelegate and have it call the interceptApplication method of AWSS3TransferUtility as follows.